seanbrereton/EDEN/technical_manual/tech_spec.md

 Monogame also made graphics a lot easier.
 The built in `Draw()` function makes it easy to draw textures to the screen.
 This was useful for displaying creatures and the environment.

+Overall the development of the project was quite smooth, aside from a few minor problems along the way.
+We implemented all the major features that we had planned to do in the functional specification.
+The main thing we changed was deciding against implementing fighting between creatures as we didn't feel like it would have much benefit.

+If we had more time to develop the project we would have made more improvements to the User Interface.
+We also would have tested different configurations for simulations and make other small environment changes to see the effects they would have.
+If we had of gotten ethical approval sooner we would have also liked to have external users test the system to get feedback about the UI and the simulation itself.

 ### 4.2 Neural Network Unit tests

 For the neural network we made unit tests to determine whether or not the outputs were normalised between the correct range of -1 and 1.
 This is very important for the functionality of the neural network.